 Anglican parish registers provide a nearly comprehensive record of people who were baptised, married and burieds in England between 1538 and 1837.

 - Baptism listings give the name of the father and (generally) the mother.
 Those recorded after 1812 include details of where the family lived and description of the parents.

 - Marriage registers give the names of the groom and bride.
 Those recorded after 1754 include the marital status and parish of the bride and groom, their signatures or marks and names of the witnesses.

 - Burial listings give the name of the deceased and the names of the parent if the deceased was an infant.
 Those recorded after 1812 include the age and abode of the deceased.

 East Sussex Record Office has parish registers from 1538 (microfilm copies of some are also available at main libraries).
-The full list is in the Handlist of Registers.
+See The Keep – leaflets and guidance notes

 People who weren't members of the Anglican faith may have registered details of births, marriages and deaths in the records of their own religion.
 These are known as non-conformist records.

 - All pre-1837 non-conformist baptism and burial registers are held by The National Archives

 - East Sussex Record Office has copies of some of these records.